 Since the beginning of our school year, our schedule has changed more times than I could count on one hand.
-Students have come back from virtual learning, some have moved … Continue Reading Behaviors: Meet Writers Where They Are
+Students have come back from virtual learning, some have moved in and out of at-home learning for set periods of time, and the rest have remained in the physical classroom.
+Our environment is in a… Continue reading Behaviors: Meet Writers Where They Are

 With all the pressures imposed by a segmented, unforgiving middle school schedule, why make time for writing celebrations?
 Are they really that important?
 Yes!

 What teacher of writers superpower would you like to develop this year?

 Teaching writing is a lot like gardening.
 It requires constant attention.

 Last week I had the privileged of observing Christy Rush-Levine with her eighth grade language arts classes.
 Deb Gaby, the reading coach in my district, along with two middle school teachers went with me to check out Christy's approach to remediation.
 At the heart of her work is reading and writing workshop.
 I began a list a… Continue reading Christy Is…

 This-Coming Week's Teaching Points Turned Into "I Can" Statements Originally uploaded by teachergal By the end of the week, these are the things my students will know they CAN do to help them write an essay that is based off of research.
 NOTE: The third bullet should say: "I can use literary examples to support… Continue reading Here’s what’s happening in my room this week.

 News & Announcements Chart for Monday, 11/10/08 Originally uploaded by teachergal In order to keep my demonstrations fresh, I've come to believe that I have to craft a NEW piece of writing each and every year for units I've taught in the past.
 If I don't, then I find my teaching becomes stale.
 Plus, I… Continue reading Boxes & Bullets: Framing Personal Essays